This is possibly one of the most important lessons I can share with you.

 Whenever you find yourself not doing well at a skill you need to be aware that learning has the following four stages.

-I would recommend that you return to this post every time you encounter frustration or challenges.
+return to this lesson every time you encounter frustration or challenges.

 You don’t know that you don’t know a topic.

 An example would be you only know that call center companies pay well but you don’t know the requirements or how to work there.

 This part is referred to as conscious incompetent.

 An example would be.
 Your first failure.
 You just find out that you can’t get hired in a call center because you gave the wrong interview answer or had spoken at least ten English words correctly.

 Does the world end for you at this point?
-Does it mean it’s your destiny to fail?
-Hell fucking no!

 Let me ask you a question.

 If you knew the right interview answer and delivered it perfectly do you think you’ll pass?
-Yes.

 If you can identify those ten words you spoke with incorrect pronunciation and corrected the pronunciation on each one, do you think you’ll pass?
-Yes.

-What’s the point?
 If you identify the problem then you identify the solution then you apply the right solution or steps you can solve the problem.

 You know that you know.
 You can use the skill but this requires some to a large amount of mental focus or concentration.

-An example is doing something you haven’t memorised or are reading, a script for example, from your phone.
+An example is doing something you haven’t memorized or are reading, a script for example, from your phone.
 The words are sometimes mumbled, you sound unsure, you can say it.
 Most of it at least it’s not perfect and some people might say it’s passable.

-After you get to competence it will take some time but eventually you’ll reach mastery.
+After you get to competence it will take some time but eventually, you’ll reach mastery.